Michelle Mone admits she lied and stands to benefit from £60m PPE contract profit

 In an interview with the BBC's Sunday with Laura Kuenssberg programme, she claimed her life had been “destroyed” by allegations about their PPE profits, even though “we've only done one thing, which was lie to the press to say we weren't involved”.

-She said that was "not a crime" and added: "No-one deserves this."
+She said that was “not a crime”, adding, “No one deserves this.”

 Both admitted that a 30 per cent profit had been made on the contract, around £60 million.
 But she denied she had bought a yacht with the money and insisted the cash was her husband’s money.